Severe weather

-Severe weather is any dangerous meteorological phenomenon with the potential to cause damage, serious social disruption, or loss of human life.
-Types of severe weather phenomena vary, depending on the latitude, altitude, topography, and atmospheric conditions.
-High winds, hail, excessive precipitation, and wildfires are forms and effects of severe weather, as are thunderstorms, downbursts, tornadoes, waterspouts, tropical cyclones, and extratropical cyclones.
-Regional and seasonal severe weather phenomena include blizzards (snowstorms), ice storms, and duststorms.
-Extreme weather phenomena that cause extreme heat, cold, wetness or drought often will bring severe weather events.
-One of the principal effects of anthropogenic climate change is changes in severe and extreme weather patterns.
+Severe weather is any dangerous meteorological phenomenon with the potential to cause damage, serious social disruption, or loss of life.
+These vary depending on the latitude, altitude, topography, and atmospheric conditions.
+High winds, hail, excessive precipitation, and wildfires are forms and effects, as are thunderstorms, downbursts, tornadoes, waterspouts, tropical cyclones, and extratropical cyclones.
+Regional and seasonal phenomena include blizzards, snowstorms, ice storms, and duststorms.

+Severe weather is one type of extreme weather, which includes unexpected, unusual, severe, or unseasonal weather and is by definition rare for that location or time of the year.
+Due to the effects of climate change, the frequency and intensity of some of the extreme weather events are increasing, for example, heatwaves and droughts.

 Terminology

-Meteorologists have generally defined severe weather as any aspect of the weather that poses risks to life, property or requires the intervention of authorities.
-A narrower definition of severe weather is any weather phenomena relating to severe thunderstorms.
+Meteorologists have generally defined severe weather as any aspect of the weather that poses risks to life or property or requires the intervention of authorities.
+A narrower definition of severe weather is any weather phenomenon relating to severe thunderstorms.

 According to the World Meteorological Organization (WMO), severe weather can be categorized into two groups: general severe weather and localized severe weather.
 Nor'easters, European wind storms, and the phenomena that accompany them form over wide geographic areas.
 These occurrences are classified as general severe weather.
 Downbursts and tornadoes are more localized and therefore have a more limited geographic effect.
 These forms of weather are classified as localized severe weather.

 The term severe weather is technically not the same phenomenon as extreme weather.
 Extreme weather describes unusual weather events that are at the extremes of the historical distribution for a given area.

 Causes

-Organized severe weather occurs from the same conditions that generate ordinary thunderstorms: atmospheric moisture, lift (often from thermals), and instability.
+Organized severe weather occurs under the same conditions that generate ordinary thunderstorms: atmospheric moisture, lift (often from thermals), and instability.
 A wide variety of conditions cause severe weather.
 Several factors can convert thunderstorms into severe weather.
-For example, a pool of cold air aloft may aid in the development of large hail from an otherwise innocuous appearing thunderstorm.
-However, the most severe hail and tornadoes are produced by supercell thunderstorms, and the worst downbursts and derechos (straight-line winds) are produced by bow echoes.
-Both of these types of storms tend to form in environments high in wind shear.
+For example, a pool of cold air aloft may aid in the development of large hail from an otherwise innocuous-appearing thunderstorm.
+The most severe hail and tornadoes are produced by supercell thunderstorms, and the worst downbursts and derechos (straight-line winds) are produced by bow echoes.
+Both of these types of storms tend to form in environments with high wind shear.

 Floods, hurricanes, tornadoes, and thunderstorms are considered to be the most destructive weather-related natural disasters.
 Although these weather phenomena are all related to cumulonimbus clouds, they form and develop under different conditions and geographic locations.
-The relationship between these weather events and their formation requirements are used to develop models to predict the most frequent and possible locations.
+The relationship between these weather events and their formation requirements is used to develop models to predict the most frequent and possible locations.
 This information is used to notify affected areas and save lives.